Skip to main content

 Your name

 This is the name the AI uses to recognise you in transcripts and notes.
 It serves a specific purpose: when the AI is extracting decisions and actions, it needs to know which voice in the room is the host.
-A meeting transcript with you asking “so we’re agreed on the June launch, right?” and someone else saying “yes, June it is”, the decision belongs to the meeting collectively, but you don’t want your question recorded as a decision.
+A transcript with you asking “so we’re agreed on the June launch, right?” and someone else saying “yes, June it is”, the decision belongs to the conversation collectively, but you don’t want your question recorded as a decision.
 The AI uses your name to filter that out.
-If your name is blank, the AI defaults to “the meeting host”, which works but is less precise.
+If your name is blank, the AI defaults to “the host”, which works but is less precise.

 Your role context